-We believe we are a leader in the field of immunometabolism, discovering targets through unique multi-modal pathways at the interface of immunity and metabolism.
-Through our proprietary LANCE precision medicine platform, we have pioneered a leading drug development engine underpinned by advanced computational capabilities applied to the discovery of new therapeutic targets for autoimmune disease.
+We believe we are a leader in the discovery of targets through unique multi-modal pathways at the interface of immunity and metabolism.
+Through our proprietary LANCE precision medicine platform, we have pioneered a promising drug development engine underpinned by advanced computational capabilities applied to the discovery of new therapeutic targets for autoimmune disease.